Timinator2000/PySkillz/markdowns/90 - making contributions/04 - file contents.md

 Next, define the message shown to the user when the exercise is completed successfully.
 Place this definition outside the class for easier formatting.
 A multiline string can be used to include elements like bullet points or even a short Q&A (e.g., a joke).

 For paragraphs that require automatic word wrapping, break the text into separate lines and concatenate them.
-This keeps the definition easy to read in the code while still displaying correctly to the user.
+This keeps the text easy to read in the code while still displaying correctly to the user.

 ```python
 success_message = """